ssuryanarayanan/Qi-Docs/docs/QiContainers.rst

 Qi Containers
 #############

+!!!
+This topic needs to be verified !!!

 When you create a tenant in Qi, you define a Type (which defines the structure of your data), a Stream (which creates an area in which to store your data), and you define a Stream Behavior (which defines rules for how data is read).

 Tenant information is stored within one or more *containers*.
-A *container* in this context stores information for a given tenant and can be thought of as an self-contained partition that you use to store the entirety of the data and metadata for your tenant.
+A *container* in this context stores information for a given tenant and can be thought of as a self-contained partition that you use to store the entirety of the data and metadata for your tenant.

 You use containers to separate tenants into logical entities.
 For example, you might